SoftOboros/ai-ped-red-team/docs/getting-started.md

 - Model vendor (default `openai`) and model name (default `gpt-5-nano`).
 The wizard combines them as `vendor/model` (e.g. `openai/gpt-5-nano`).
 - Questionnaire template path (defaults to the bundled EHCP example).
 If you pass a directory, it will list `.json` templates and let you pick one.
 - EHCP directory containing paired student profiles.
+- Optional axes config (defaults to `examples/ehcp_variables.toml` when present).
+Selecting it expands every persona/support/history combination defined in the TOML, injecting any scripted `HISTORY_PROMPTS` before the prompt under test.
 - Hot/cold variant style, number of variants, temperature, and seed.
 - Optional model override for the tester stage (pre-filled with your vendor/model choice).

 The wizard displays generated prompts, streams run progress with Rich, and writes results, metrics, token-usage reports (JSON + CSV), and Markdown/HTML reports.
+When you supply an axes config, the wizard repeats the run for each axis combination, tagging the timestamped report directories with the chosen labels so cross-condition comparisons stay organised.
 If you pass a directory for the template prompt, it will list all `.json` files so you can select one interactively, making it easy to browse your own library.
 Everything ends with a list of artefact paths you can inspect immediately.

 ## Understanding the generated files
 Each run creates a timestamped directory under `reports/`.
 Inside you'll see: